Computational Receptor Biology

 Research

-"Today, computational models are integral for the rationalization of experimental data and generation of hypotheses for new studies.
-In the Gloriam group, we combine bioinformatics, chemoinformatics and computational chemistry in computational drug design at GPCRs.
+We combine bioinformatics, chemoinformatics and computational chemistry in computational drug design at GPCRs.
 We also develop new methods for virtual screening, chemogenomics and design of target-directed focused screening libraries.

 The work has led to the identification of novel ligands for the chemokine, glutamate, histamine and serotonin receptors.
 It is highly interdisciplinary, building on collaborations with Medicinal Chemistry and Molecular Pharmacology groups at the Department of Drug Design and Pharmacology, as well as several international labs.